Torrid zone

 The torrid zone was the name given by ancient Greek and Roman geographers to the equatorial area of the Earth, so hot that it was thought to be impenetrable to sailors or explorers.
-That notion became a deterrent for European explorers until the 15th century.
+That notion became a deterrent for European explorers until the 15th century and the notion that the torrid zone was uninhabitable was disproved by the 16th century.

-Origin
+Early theories and origins

 Aristotle, like all classical thinkers, knew that the world was a sphere.
 He posited that the western half of the temperate zone on the other side of the globe from Greece might be habitable and that, because of symmetry, there must be in the Southern Hemisphere a temperate zone corresponding to that in the northern.
-He thought, however, that the excessive heat in the torrid zone would prevent the exploration.
+He thought, however, that the excessive heat in the torrid zone would prevent exploration.

+The torrid zone was an explanation of Earth's climate based on observation and natural reasoning by thinkers such as Aristotle and Parmenides.
+The creation of the torrid zone is often associated with Parmenides though later works such as Posidonius's Treatise on Oceanus.
+The torrid zone was a part of Parmenides' five climatic zones placing the torrid zone around the equator, also defining it by extreme heat; however, Parmenides' original work on the torrid zone did not survive.

+Aristotle further developed the torrid zone in his Meteorologica, where he used natural philosophy to explain the Northern and Southern winds, and he believed the torrid zone was large and open, with no vegetation or possibility for habitation.
+Aristotle thought the southern winds did not originate from the poles but from a hot, flat, central region, and thus the torrid zone is Aristotles explanation.